Thousands Gather for King Zog of Albania’s Re-Burial

 The repatriation and reburial was organised by Albania’s conservative government as part of ceremonies to celebrate the centenary of Albania’s independence from the Ottoman Empire.

 King Zog’s only son, Crown Prince Leka, fought for restoration of the monarchy in Albania until his death last year.
 The Crown Prince himself only had one son, also named Prince Leka, who is the current pretender to the throne.
 He served at the Ministry of Foreign Affairs and is currently an official at the Albanian Ministry of Interior and a political advisor to the President.Filed under Albanian Royals, Historical Royals

-Tagged Anniversary, Biography, Prime Minister Berisha, Prince Leka, Reburial, Zog I.
+Tagged Anniversary, Biography, Prime Minister Berisha of Albania, Prince Leka of Albania, Reburial, Zog I of Albania.